Testimony begins in trial of Palm Valley police chief

 DAY 1 OF ALVARO GARCIA’S TRIAL

-The chief was reportedly an instructor for that training course that required 10 officers to be part of the training for Alvaro to get paid $850.
+The chief was reportedly an instructor for that training course that required 10 officers to be part of the training for Garcia to get paid $850.

 The state says three officers the chief allegedly submitted paperwork for that said they physically attended the training were not in attendance.

-Three of the witnesses who testified were the officers Alvaro said took part in the course.
+Three of the witnesses who testified were the officers Garcia said took part in the course.

-The defense argued that the forms Alvaro submitted were not government documents, or a roster and attendance sheet.
+The defense argued that the forms Garcia submitted were not government documents, or a roster and attendance sheet.

 The trial will continue Wednesday.